COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Home > Be Healthy > Health Library > Measuring Your Waist

-To measure your waist circumference, place a tape measure around your body at the top of your hipbone.
+To find your waist circumference, use a tape measure to measure around your body at the top of your hipbone.
 This is usually at the level of your belly button.
-You are at increased risk for health problems if you are:
+The tape should fit snugly but not press into your skin.

 Current as of: